therealzoyak/Wellness-World/README.md

 #  🌎 Wellness World 🌎
-A mood tracking app and mental health resource for all
+### A mood tracking app and mental health resource for all!
+### Building solutions using CS: Elimintating stigma from Mental Health

 ## App overview!
-Wellness World uses relaxing visuals and words to help users keep track of their daily mood.
+#### Wellness World uses relaxing visuals and words to help users keep track of their daily mood.
-Encourages users to self-reflect and boosts mental health in a simple manner!
+#### Encourages users to self-reflect and boosts mental health in a simple manner!
+#### Acknowledging the problem before it manifests~
+#### It is a resource for people to take control of their well being~

 ## Features: